 Employers are becoming overwhelmed with possibility of employees submitting leave requests for the same time periods.
 Hence, it is important to utilise the most appropriate leave management system to efficiently manage employee absences and leave requests.

-To be specific, paper-based systems make employee absence and leave requests even more complex.
+To be specific, leave management systems that are paper-based make employee absence and leave requests even more complex.

 Also, the deferral of annual leave in bulk will create an additional problem for companies.
 Of course, if approved.
 The lack of employees post COVID-19 will inevitably strain business operations.